 CAPEX Marketing were approached to help develop a stunning new website and a long term marketing and brand strategy.

 In 1849 a family by the name of Carmichael started a coach building business.
 Over the next 150 years the company manufactured for the agricultural sector and supported the WW2 effort, before becoming a world leading manufacturer of fire fighting vehicles in the mid-20th century.

-Due to a legal issue, in 2017 a third-party Chinese company successfully gained ownership over the Carmichael name only.
+Due to a legal issue, in 2017 a third-party company operating in China successfully gained ownership over the Carmichael name only.
 This unusual situation meant that after building up 150 years of brand awareness, the original company with its fully staffed UK manufacturing facilities had to change its name, brand and website.

 To ensure the outcome supports the business objectives, we spent time with the CSS team, understanding their short and long term goals.
 With this information, we created a project plan and timeline.
 This detailed plan tracked the micro and macro tasks required for timely execution of the project, whilst also being easy for all stakeholders to follow and comment on.

 Developing the new brand

 Given the worldwide recognition of the brand, a clear strategic approach to the rebrand project was essential for success.
 We started with market, competitor and customer research.
 This gave us a clear understanding of where CSS stood within the wider commercial environment and why people chose to buy from CSS.
 We then held a brand workshop with key project stakeholders from within CSS, being sure to include long-serving staff that were customer facing with ground level experience as well as senior decision makers.

 Armed with the research and information from the brand workshop, we created a new stand-out brand that had clear links to the historic company appearance, but was fresh an impactful.
 During this phase of the project, we also assisted with legal checks and domain searches to ensure the new brand was free to use.